- Our Story

 - Introduced an alternative community model, Community Health System Strengthening, in the spread regions of Shinyanga and Simiyu.

-- Added pediatric quality-improvement teams to the outreach services teams in the catchments health facilities in Geita, Sengerema, Butiama, Misenyi, Muleba and Nyamagana Districts.
+- Added pediatric quality-improvement teams to the outreach services teams in the catchments health facilities in Geita, Sengerema, Butiama, Missenyi, Muleba and Nyamagana Districts.

-- Involved catchments health facilities' pediatric quality-improvement teams in quarterly Village Health Days in Geita, Sengerema, Butiama, Misenyi, Muleba and Nyamagana Districts.
+- Involved catchments health facilities' pediatric quality-improvement teams in quarterly Village Health Days in Geita, Sengerema, Butiama, Missenyi, Muleba and Nyamagana Districts.